learned2/mlb-pitch/README.md

 # ⚾ MLB Pitch Predictor
 > Predict pitch type and velocity using live game situations, machine learning, and custom-designed game logic.

+***IMPORTANT***: After completing the model, the .pkl files were too large for hosting the API on Render.
+To see how the model works please refer to the live demo video(s) below to see how the Model works.

 ## 🎥 Live Demo

 [🔗 Try it here](https://your-app-url.com)